smashercosmo/propcss/README.md

             options: {
               path: APP_DIR,
               filename: 'index.css', // file, where your atomic styles will be written to
-              component: 'Box', // name of your base component },
+              component: 'Box', // name of your base component (could be just any html tag) },
           },
         ],